weihangtan/weihangtan.github.io/index.md

 - [02/2023] One paper is accepted by IEEE Transactions on Computers.
 - [02/2023] One paper is accepted by 60th Design Automation Conference (DAC).
+- [01/2023] I will join the University of Minnesota, Twin Cities, as a Postdoctoral Research Associate.
 - [09/2022] I successfully defended my Ph.D. thesis.
 - [07/2022] One paper is accepted by 35th IEEE International Symposium on Defect and Fault Tolerance in VLSI and Nanotechnology Systems (DFTS).
 - [12/2021] I received the Pramod Subramanyan Presentation Award (Best PhD Presentation Award) at AsianHOST 2021.